 This pumpkin pie smoothie is perfect for fall.
 And the pumpkin and banana are both great sources of glycine as well as antioxidants.
 You could even throw in a handful of spinach without even noticing it’s there.

-Another collagen boosting combination is pineapple, cucumber, kale, and banana.
+Another vegan and vegetarian collagen supplement is the combination is pineapple, cucumber, kale, and banana.
 Yummy!

 Colorful salads create endless opportunities to incorporate a variety of plant-based foods to protect, repair, and produce new collagen.

 Consider thinly sliced cabbage and watercress topped with blanched asparagus, fresh sprouts, tempeh, and a sprinkle of pumpkin seeds.
-A delicious collagen boost in a bowl!
+A delicious vegan and vegetarian collagen supplement in a bowl!